The best ways to get to South West England by train, car, plane or ferry, with routes, travel times and practical tips.

 Train from London Waterloo

 The Waterloo → Exeter line via Salisbury, Gillingham, and Honiton is slower, but once beyond Basingstoke, it becomes wonderfully rural, making it perfect for Dorset and East Devon.
-Compare South West Railway (SWR) options alongside Great Western Railway (GWR) on booking sites like Omio to see which one best suits your timing and budget.
-GWR is probably the best option if you are flying into London Heathrow; SWT is recommended for London Gatwick.
+Compare South Western Railway (SWR) options alongside Great Western Railway (GWR) on booking sites like Omio to see which one best suits your timing and budget.
+GWR is usually the best option if you are flying into London Heathrow, while South Western Railway can work well from London Gatwick.

 From the Midlands, North & Scotland (CrossCountry)